Changissnz/nu_merchant_principal/README.md

 seeks to survive, and survive they do.
 They resort to admitting defeat, and feel the damages right down to their psyche.
-To admit defeat because that is the only honest thing for them to do, but to crave for a future victory of some kind is a closed door to the prideful's dominance and an open door to the prideful's transformation into a jealous and underhanded type.
+To admit defeat because that is the only honest thing for them to do, but to crave for a future victory of some kind, reaped directly from those that beat them, is a closed door to the prideful's dominance and an open door to the prideful's transformation into a jealous and underhanded type.
+Ascribing principles of comprehension and prediction on pride's handling of defeat is not something like solving a mathematical equation of a standardized format.
+This has been exemplified in the first segment of this series, specifically pride's convolutions with wrath and confidence.
+Pride and jealousy are two forces that may share characteristics by the same host, the identity in other words.
+But there is one fundamental difference.
+The prideful believe themselves to be the "source", while the jealous believe that the "source" is false and that they are the rightful "source".